jeremiemartinez/jeremiemartinez.github.com/_posts/2016-04-19-gocd-android.md

 This article is just me experimenting with what I consider to be an alternative to my old Jenkins.

 Obviously, we have to be pragmatic and moving out of Jenkins right away would probably be a mistake.
-Indeed, you must verify that everything you achieve with Jenkins can be reproduced with GoCD.
+Indeed, you must verify that everything you achieve with Jenkins can be reproduced with Go CD.
 However, you should at least try and see if it can help you delivery faster and better apps.

-On my side, I am still playing with GoCD and trying to convince my team is a work-in-progress.
+On my side, I am still playing with Go CD and trying to convince my team is a work-in-progress.